 Federal Charges: Organized Crime

-Many of the charges used in federal court were originally designed to handle organized crime.
+Those who created the federal law originally designed federal law to handle organized crime.
 These charges can include:

 Charges of conspiracy apply any time two or more people plan a criminal act together.
-You can be charged with conspiracy even if no crime is ever committed.
+You can be charged with conspiracy even if you didn’t commit the crime.
 The following are common examples of conspiracy charges:

 - Conspiracy to Restrain Trade